-To start you down this road, Sixfold will guide you through the Foundation level syllabus and the examination itself, maximising your chances of passing first time.
+To start you down this road, Sixfold will guide you through the Foundation level syllabus and the examination itself, maximising your chances of passing the first time.
 Should you wish, you can choose to attend the course and then take the APMP Foundation level examination online, at a later date.

 Suitable for: Sales professionals who wish to enhance their ability to succeed at winning formal bids and tenders, including public sector bids.

 For more information about all their courses please contact please contact Sixfold directly at firstname.lastname@example.org or call them on 01227 860375.

 For more information about bid writing courses, follow this link.